Fort Ashby |

 (1864), near Hedgesville

-A Union blockhouse once located on the Baltimore and Ohio Railroad and present-day WV 901 east of town.
+A Union blockhouse once located on the Baltimore and Ohio Railroad at the present-day junction with WV 901 east of town.
 Captured by CSA cavalry in July 1864.

 (1755 - 1760's), near Marlowe